 - Understanding how your brand is being perceived in comparison with your competitors

-How social listening and monitoring differ and complement from each other?
+How social listening and monitoring differ and complement each other?

-However, social media monitoring and social media listening go hand in hand.
-For example, if you gathered an aggregate of mentions or hashtags that people are using to talk about your brand over a period of time, and used it to create customized content for your audience, then you have transitioned into social listening from social monitoring.
+However, social media monitoring and social media listening often go hand in hand.
+For example, if you gathered an aggregate of mentions or hashtags that people are using to talk about your brand over a period of time, and noticed a trend or pain point to create customized content for your audience, then you have transitioned into social listening from social monitoring.